What Is Affiliate Marketing?

 (E.g. Clickbank, ShareASale, Commission Junction, etc.)

 More about affiliate networks here.

-You can then use them in various places to promote products.
+You can then copy-paste them into various places to promote products.

 Affiliate links are also used to track which affiliate was responsible for referring the sale.
 This ensures the correct person gets paid for their efforts.

-When a visitor clicks on your affiliate link and it leads to a product sales page; a “cookie” is stored on their web browser.
+When a visitor clicks on your affiliate link; a “cookie” is stored on their web browser.

 This “cookie” is used to track where the customer came to the sales page and who is the affiliate who referred the potential sale.

 More about affiliate links here.

 Affiliate programs and affiliate networks often have integrated payment systems that automatically pay you depending on your sales performance.